-We use the function qfbred with no distance since we want the initial distance to be equal to 0.
+This initializes the distance to 0.
 Now type f = qfbred(u, 1).
 This is the first form encountered along the principal cycle.
 For the moment, keep the precision low, for example the initial default precision.
-The distance from the identity of f is around 4.253.
-Very crudely, since we want a distance of 2641.5, this should be encountered approximately at 2641.5/4.253 = 621 times the distance of f.
-Hence, as a first try, we type f621.
-Oops, we overshot, since the distance is now 3173.02.
-Now we can refine our initial estimate and believe that we should be close to the correct distance if we raise f to the power 621 2641.5/3173 which is close to 517.
-Now if we compute f517 we hit the principal form right on the dot.
-Note that this is not a lucky accident: we will always land extremely close to the correct target using this method, and usually at most one reduction correction step is necessary.
-Of course, only the distance component can tell us where we are along the cycle.
+The distance from the identity to f is around 4.253, given by the second component.
+The distance function is approximately additive.
+Since we want a total distance of R, this should be encountered approximately at $R/f[2] \approx 621$ times the distance of f.
+Hence, as a first try, we type f ^621.
+Oops, we overshoot: the distance is now 3173.018... > R. Now we can refine our initial estimate: we should be close to the correct distance if we raise f to the power f of the distance is not a little less than 517.
+Now if we compute f of the principal form right on the dot.
+This is not a lucky accident: we must land extremely close to the correct target using this method, and usually at most one reduction correction step is necessary.
+And the distance component can tell us where we are along the cycle.

 Up to now, we have only worked to low precision.
 The goal was to obtain this unknown integer 517.
-Note that this number has absolutely no mathematical significance: indeed the notion of reduction of a form with positive discriminant is not well defined since there are usually many reduced forms equivalent to a given form.
-However, when PARI makes its computations, the specific order and reductions that it performs are dictated entirely by the coefficients of the quadratic form itself, and not by the distance component, hence the precision used has no effect.
+Note that this number has no mathematical significance: indeed the notion of reduction of a form with positive discriminant is not well defined since there are usually many reduced forms equivalent to a given form.
+(In fact, f^516 also yields the principal form, so you can replace 517 by 516 if you wish!)

+However, when PARI computes with extended forms, the specific order and reductions that it performs are dictated entirely by the coefficients of the quadratic form itself, and not by the distance component, hence the precision used has no effect.

-Hence we now start again by setting the precision to (for example) 500, we retype the definition of u (why is this necessary?), and then qfbred(u, 1)^517.
-Of course we know in advance that we land on the unit form, and the fourth component gives us the regulator to 500 decimal places with no effort at all.
+We now start again by setting the precision to (for example) 500 decimal digits, we set u = precision(u, 500) (why is this necessary?), and then qfbred(u, 1)^517 (or to the power 516).
+We already know that we land on the unit form, and the distance component gives us the regulator to 500 decimal places with no effort at all.